(Updated for 2025–26)

 - Use the Capital One Travel portal to compare flights and hotels.

-For a deeper dive on this kind of flexibility, see The Difference Between Cash Back and Transferable Points.
+For a deeper dive on this kind of flexibility with your rewards, see The Difference Between Cash Back and Transferable Points.

 The Cards That Unlock the Most Value